Face posets of tropical polyhedra and monomial ideals: Face posets

 \subsection{Scarf poset}

 In his seminal work on computing fixed-points, see~\cite{Scarf:1967}, Scarf essentially uses a tropicalised version of the famous algorithm by Lemke \& Howson for finding equilibria~\cite{LemkeHowson:1964}.
-The algorithm pivots along the vertices of a generic monomial tropical polyhedron and is iterated over `primitive sets', which are essentially the facets of a generic monomial tropical polyhedron.
-In~\cite[Thm.
-2.8.4]{Scarf:1973}, he already established the connection with classical polyhedra which we discuss more in Section~\ref{sec:resolutions}.
-This construction was introduced into commutative algebra by Bayer, Peeva \& Sturmfels in~\cite{BayerPeevaSturmfels:1998} and further connected with the order dimension of posets~\cite{Trotter:1992}.
+The algorithm pivots along the vertices of a generic monomial tropical polyhedron and is essentially iterated over the facets of the monomial tropical polyhedron.
+This work, along with its connections to commutative algebra, lead to the introduction of the Scarf complex, see~\cite[\S 6.2]{MillerSturmfels:2005} for further details.